Teradata/covalent/src/platform/flavored-markdown/README.md

 ## TdFlavoredMarkdownComponent: td-flavored-markdown

-`<td-flavored-markdown>` is an @angular component for Material/Covalent flavored Javascript Markdown.
+`<td-flavored-markdown>` is an @angular component for Material/Covalent flavored Markdown.
 It is parses markdown into material design / covalent elements for a more appealing look.

 **Note:** This module uses the **DomSanitizer** service to ~sanitize~ the parsed `html` to avoid **XSS** issues.